 INNOVATION & POLICY FOR A HEALTHY MEDIA SECTOR

-The EU and media stakeholders have key roles to play in ensuring a balanced and healthy media ecosystem: regulating social media platforms, safeguarding media freedom and media pluralism, and supporting news media’s recovery.
-In 2021, contracted by the EU Commission‘s DG CONNECT, Europe’s MediaLab as initiator and its consortium leader IDATE DigiWorld – plus three key experts in data, law and syndication– are carrying out a feasibility study for the European digital distribution of curated content, especially news, information of public interest and quality media content (read more and provide your input).
+The EU and media stakeholders have key roles to play in ensuring a balanced and healthy media ecosystem: regulating social media platforms, safeguarding media freedom and media pluralism, and supporting news media’s digital transformation.
+Contracted by the EU Commission‘s DG CONNECT, Europe’s MediaLab as initiator and its consortium leader IDATE DigiWorld – plus three consultants – carried out a feasibility study for the European digital distribution of curated content, especially news, information of public interest and quality media content.
+More information here.